Atemo-C/NixOS-configuration/README.md

 - Computers with:
 	- A non-x86_64 (AMD64) CPU architecture
 	- No adequate GPU acceleration (Hyprland)
+	- Hybrid GPU setup (NVIDIA PRIME, etc)
-	- Less than 4 GiB of RAM (Swap will be heavily used with less, 8-16 GiB is recommended)
+	- Less than 2 GiB of RAM (Swap will be heavily used with less than 4, 8-16 GiB is recommended)
-	- Less than 128 GiB of storage (Some Nix storage optimizations are already enabled) \
+	- Less than 64 GiB of storage (Some Nix storage optimizations are already enabled) \
 &nbsp;

 # [4] Other NixOS resources